INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

 So this upcoming tour is a celebration of your 35-year career?

 Yes, plus when we’re in Europe, we’ll be doing all of “Kiss Alive.”
-So, you know, here we do it a little different because Australia we have a different kind of relationship with, we try to include a broader spectrum of music.
+So, you know, here we do it a little different because in Australia we have a different kind of relationship with, we try to include a broader spectrum of music.

 Besides the ALIVE album, what other songs can the European fans expect to hear on this upcoming tour?